-A parent for a single host can be specified as follows: In WATO > Hosts open the desired host’s attributes.
-In the Basic Settings section enter the parent using its name or IP-address.
-Once a parent has been specified, a further entry field for an additional parent will be opened.
+A parent for a single host can be specified as follows: Select Setup > Hosts > Hosts and click on the desired host to display its properties.
+In the Basic settings box, enter the parent using its name or IP address.
+Once a parent has been specified, a further entry field for an additional parent will be opened:

 Similarly, parents can also be defined in a folder’s attributes, and be inherited by the hosts they contain.
-How this is achieved has already been seen in the section on Host-Management.
+How this is achieved has already been seen in the chapter on inheritance of attributes.

 7.2.
 Creating parents using a scan

-If the monitoring is a new installion, which from the very beginning has been planned with an orderly folder and parents structure, there should be no real problems with the inheriting of parents via folders.
-Parents can also be set up automatically using a scan.
-The Parent Scan can be found in WATO > Hosts in each individual folder.
+If the monitoring is a new installation, which from the very beginning has been planned with an orderly folder and parents structure, there should be no real problems with the inheriting of parents via folders.
+However, parents can also be set up automatically using the Parent scan.

-Via the IP-Protocol the scan searches for the last Gateway before a host on the OSI-Model’s (Layer 3) Network Layer using traceroute.
-If such a Gateway is found and its address belongs to one of your monitored hosts, this host will then be set as a parent.
-If the Hop’s traceroute receives no information from the targeted host, the info from the last successful Hop will be used.
+If such a gateway is found and its address belongs to one of your monitored hosts, this host will then be set as a parent.

-If however no gateway with a monitored IP-address is found, as standard Checkmk generates an artificial Ping-only-Host in the Parent folder which will be simultaneously generated by default.
+If however no gateway with a monitored IP address is found, as standard Checkmk generates an artificial 'ping-only-host' by default in the Parent folder which will be simultaneously generated.

-This standard setting can also produce undesirable results.
+This default setting can also produce undesirable results.
 For example, take a typical, small network with the address range 192.168.178.0/24.
-If a host with an address in a different address space — which cannot be pinged — is added to this monitoring, the scan will attempt to access it via the router, and there it will find only a net-provider node.
-Thus, for example, it can happen that a telecom-server in the WAN-network is defined as a parent for this host.
+If a host with an address in a different address space — which cannot be pinged — is added to the monitoring, the scan will attempt to access it via the router, and there it will find the node of the network provider.
+Thus, for example, it can happen that a telecom server in the WAN network is set as a parent for this host.
 This option can of course be deactivated.

 If you wish to scan a folder with new hosts for parents, proceed as follows:

-The Scan-Configuration will open.
-To fully scan in all hosts in all subfolders, independently of possible manually-installed parents, under Selection choose the Include all subfolders and Scan all hosts options.
-In the Performance menu you can limit the scan-duration – which otherwise can take a very long time if there is a large number of hosts.
+To fully scan in all hosts in all subfolders, independently of any possible manually-installed parents, choose the Include all subfolders and Scan all hosts options.
+In the Performance section you can limit the scan duration – which otherwise can take a very long time if there is a large number of hosts.

-For more experienced users there is the additional facility for configuring parents by using Web-API.
+For more experienced users there is the additional facility for configuring parents by using the REST API.

 8. Renaming hosts

 Renaming hosts — on the face of it a simple matter — turns out to be an astoundingly-complex operation on closer inspection.
 The reason for this is that Checkmk uses the host’s name as the unique key for the host – and this is used in numerous locations.
-These include log data, file names, configuration rules, BI agreggations, reports, dashboards and much more.
+These include file names, log data, configuration rules, BI aggregations, reports, dashboards and much more.
 The host name also appears in URLs.

-… the processing can take a while.
-During the renaming the monitoring will be *completely stopped*!
+… the renaming process can take a while.
+During the renaming the monitoring will be completely stopped!
 This is necessary to keep everything in a consistent state.
-On completion you will receive on overview listing which and where renames have taken place:
+On completion you will receive on overview listing of which, and where renames have taken place: